 - 9 months ago: Very Strong Psychedelic trip off a Dab Pen – NYC again, and tells a scary story about effects.

-Now, health risks in fake carts via the usual problems is one thing, but that last post brings up a very different concern.
-This is that people who fill fake carts could be using something not derived from cannabis at all.
+Now, health risks in black market carts via the usual problems is one thing, but that last post brings up a very different concern.
+This is that people who fill street carts could be using something not derived from cannabis at all.
 Some responses there guess that the poster’s cart might contain K2.

 The Reddit posts about this mystery brand go on for pages.
 Which is a mystery on its own for a brand with no apparent point of origin.